Special and general types

 Still more abstractly this says that the canonical morphisms of sheaves of chain complexes

 from the locally constant sheaf on the real numbers (the complex numbers) to the de Rham complex (holomorphic de Rham complex) is a stalk-wise quasi-isomorphism – hence an equivalence in the derived category and hence induce an equivalence in hyper-abelian sheaf cohomology.
 (The latter statement fails in general in complex algebraic geometry, see (Illusie 12, 1.) ans see also at GAGA.)
+(A variant of such resolutions of constant sheaves for the case over Klein geometries are BGG resolutions.)

-The Poincaré lemma is a special case of the more general statement that the pullbacks of differential forms along homotopic smooth function related by a chain homotopy.
+The Poincaré lemma is a special case of the more general statement that the pullbacks of differential forms along homotopic smooth function are related by a chain homotopy.

 Let be two smooth functions between smooth manifold and a (smooth) homotopy between them.